phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 ### Live Components to encapsulate additional state

-A component will occasionally need control over not only it's own events, but also it's own seperate state.
+A component will occasionally need control over not only its own events, but also its own seperate state.
 For these cases, LiveView provides `Phoenix.LiveComponent`, which are rendered using [`live_component/1`](`Phoenix.Component.live_component/1`):